droxey/teach-callbacks/plan/LessonPlan.md

 ```

 * Key points to cover:
     * Passing a `function` to another `function` does not require the use of parenthesis.
 Parenthesis execute a `function` immediately.
 That isn't what we want here!
-We want to run the `function` when someone shouts "Polo!"
+We want to run the `function` when someone shouts "Marco!"
-    * Simply put, don't include parenthesis when we pass a `function` as an argument to another `function` unless you intend to use the **result** of that `function`.
+    * Rule of thumb: don't include parenthesis when passing a `function` as an argument --- unless you intend to use the **result** of that `function`.

-* Let's refactor the code a little to use a different kind of technique to pass a function to another function: **anonymous functions**.
+* Let's refactor the code a little and implement a different approach to a `callback`: **anonymous functions**.

 * Anonymous functions are aptly named --- remember `shoutItOut` and `getShoutResponse` in our last example?
-Those functions have names.
-How about this example?
-Notice that I didn't have to name the callback function in this instance; syntactically, it's just a `function` with some arguments, then passed to `shoutItOut`.
-The body of the anonymous callback `function` is executed once `shoutItOut` completes.
+In order to declare those functions, I had to think up a name for them.
+With anonymous callbacks, one need not name the callback function.
+Upon completion of `shoutItOut`, the body of the anonymous callback `function` is executed.

 ```javascript
   function shoutItOut(phrase, function(callbackPhrase) {